 Post-Pregnancy Breast Surgery Options

-If you had breast implants before pregnancy, it’s possible you could notice changes in your breasts after you give birth.
+If you had breast implants before pregnancy, it’s possible you could notice changes in your breasts after you giving birth.
 But it’s not usually the volume of breast tissue.
 Instead, they may see their breasts drooping with excess or baggy skin.
 This happens because the breasts swelled larger than their implants during pregnancy.
 Now that they are no longer breastfeeding, the breasts have gone back to their standard size.

 How To Tell You May Need A Breast Lift

 - Are the nipples pointing down?
-As the skin at the breast base stretches and sags, the nipples can start to point toward your feet.
+As the excess skin at the breast base stretches and sags, the nipples can start to point toward your feet.

 - Do the nipples and areolas sit under the breast crease?